Are house parties allowed during COVID-19?

 What is the difference between a social gathering and an indoor gathering?

-The current guidelines say up to 10 people can meet at a ‘social gathering’ in someone’s home, but up to 50 people can attend ‘indoor gatherings’.
+The current guidelines say up to six people can meet at a ‘social gathering’ in someone’s home, but up to 50 people can attend ‘indoor gatherings’.

 An indoor gathering refers to a bigger event, such as a wedding, funeral, or attending a religious service like mass, that takes place in a venue other than someone’s home.
 Social distancing should also be observed at these events.
 For events like this, the maximum amount of people who can attend is 50.
-If these events were to take place outside (such as an outdoor wedding), the maximum number of people allowed increases to 200.
+If these events were to take place outside (such as an outdoor wedding), the maximum number of people allowed is still 50.

-On the other hand, a social gathering such as a house party or having lunch or dinner with friends is limited to 10 people from no more than four households.
+On the other hand, a social gathering such as a house party or having lunch or dinner with friends is limited to six people from no more than three households.
 These gatherings take place in someone’s home rather than an outside venue.

 Why are there limits on gatherings?